 Here’s what you need to make the best vegan jam with bananas:

 • Ripe Bananas: It’s important that you use super-ripe fruit.
 In fact, the riper the better, because they’ll be easier to mash and also naturally much sweeter.
 Don’t worry if the bananas look overripe or unappetizing to eat, you really want a brown and spotty banana that’s soft to the touch for jam.
 Another good way to tell if it’s ready is to smell the banana.
 The scent should be pretty strong, even with the peel on.
+This is a great way to use up those brown bananas sitting in your freezer!

 • Lemon juice: This is also a key ingredient in this recipe.
 It adds enough acidity to boost the flavor of your jam and prevent any nasty organisms from spoiling it.
+A little bit of fresh lime juice will work in a pinch.

 • Salt